najiaaleeya/2403-ITT440/10% Individual Assignment/10 MUHAMAD MUQRI BIN ABU HARIRAH/README.md

      * System scripting

 ## Why Python
-* Python can work different platforms (Windows, Mac or Linux).
+* Python can work wide different platforms such as Windows, Mac or Linux.
-* Python has a simple syntax similar to the english language.
+* Python is a high-level language so it has a simple syntax similar to the english language.
 * Python has syntax that allows developers to write programs with fewer lines than some other     programming language.
-* Python programming can be executed as soon as it is written.

 ## Tools in Python language
-Compiler:
 * python3

 ## Overview